-- All members of staff have been provided with a copy of 'Keeping Children Safe in Education' 2022 which covers safeguarding information for staff - o School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This information is kept on the school single central record and in the safeguarding folder in the school office - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-This is achieved a part of their staff induction via specific information and training by the DSL and e-Learning.
-This training is regularly updated and is in line with advice from the safeguarding partners.

-- All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
-This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated.
-This will be achieved, for example, annual updates, or refresher training every two years. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
-This training will be updated at least annually and achieved by elearning training on annual inset day. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
-This will be achieved by specific online safety training, annual updates. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This will be achieved via email, e-learning, staff meetings. - St Michael's CEP School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
-This will be achieved via input from knowledgeable and experienced staff, inviting input at staff meetings. - The DSL's and executive headteacher/head of school will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up to date record of who has been trained.
+- All members of staff have been provided with a copy of part one or annex A of the current version of 'Keeping Children Safe in Education' which covers safeguarding information for staff. - St Michael's CEP School leaders, including the DSL and governors will read KCSIE in its entirety. - St Michael's CEP School leaders and all members of staff who work directly with children will read annex B of KCSIE. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+This information is kept, for example, the St Michael's CEP School single central record. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
+All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety, which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to ensure they are aware of the St Michael's CEP School internal safeguarding processes, as part of their induction.
+This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow.
+This will be achieved, for example, via leaflets, specific training from the DSL, e-Learning etc. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns.
+Inset day at the beginning of the academic year - Online safety training for staff will be integrated, aligned and considered as part of the whole St Michael's CEP School safeguarding approach and wider staff training and curriculum planning.
+This will be achieved, through specific online safety training and annual updates. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+This will be achieved, for example, via email, e-bulletins, and staff meetings. - St Michael's CEP School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape St Michael's CEP School safeguarding arrangements and child protection policies.
+This will be achieved, for example, via input from knowledgeable and experienced staff, inviting input at staff meetings.